 In addition to estimating parameters, one often wants to assess the validity of certain statements concerning the data's underlying distribution.
 Frequentist hypothesis tests, described in Sec.
 40.3.1, provide a rule for accepting or rejecting hypotheses depending on the outcome of a measurement.
 In significance tests, covered in Sec.
 40.3.2, one gives the probability to obtain a level of incompatibility with a certain hypothesis that is greater than or equal to the level observed with the actual data.
+Goodness-of-fit tests that quantify the general level of compatibility between data and a hypothesis are described in Sec.
+40.3.3.
 In the Bayesian approach, the corresponding procedure is based fundamentally on the posterior probabilities of the competing hypotheses.
 In Sec.
-40.3.3 we describe a related construct called the Bayes factor, which can be used to quantify the degree to which the data prefer one or another hypothesis.
+40.3.4 we describe a related construct called the Bayes factor, which can be used to quantify the degree to which the data prefer one or another hypothesis.